burlachenkok/exploring-python3/python_details.md

     python -m http.server
     ```

 9. Deleted statement.
 Delete statement `del` is used to delete elements from a container such as a list.
-And also it is used to delete variables from the interpreter.
+Also, it is used to delete variables from the interpreter.
 After variable deletion, the variable is not defined.
 If a variable is not "defined" which means it has not been assigned a value or deleted, trying to use it for reading will give you an error.
-Trying to use it for write will create a new variable.
+Trying to use it for writing will create a new variable.
 Objects are never explicitly destroyed.
 When they become unreachable they may be garbage-collected.
 An implementation is allowed to postpone garbage collection or omit it altogether it is a matter of implementation quality how garbage collection is implemented.

 10. Multiple assignments in Python:
     ```python